Orthogonal Fourier Analysis on Domains: Tiling by translation

 Comparing the supports of the two sides of \eqref{ft-product} we see that the supports of $\ft{f}$ and $\ft{\delta_T}$ are disjoint \cite{kolountzakis1996structure} apart from the origin.
 Wherever $\ft{\delta_T}$ lives $\ft{f}$ must kill it, except at the origin.
 Thus the following is a \textit{necessary} condition for tiling \eqref{soft} to happen:

 Condition \eqref{supports} is almost a sufficient condition for tiling as well.
 If we somehow know that $\ft{\delta_T}$ is locally a measure then \eqref{supports} implies \eqref{soft}: roughly any zero of $\ft{f}$ is enough to kill a measure, but if $\ft{f}$ has to kill a higher order tempered distribution then its zeros must be deeper.
 The textbook example of this situation is that $x\cdot \delta_0'$ is not the 0 distribution, but $x^2 \cdot \delta_0' = 0$.
 Here $\delta_0'$ is the derivative of the measure $\delta_0$, which is a distribution of first order, not locally a measure.
 The simple zero of $x$ at $0$ is not enough to kill $\delta_0'$ but the deeper zero of $x^2$ at 0 is enough.
+Regarding, again condition \eqref{supports}, it was shown in \cite{lev2022example} that even under the assumptions $f > 0$ and $0 < \int f < \infty$ condition \eqref{supports} does not imply \eqref{soft}.

 In almost all work that deals with translational tilings using the Fourier Transform condition \eqref{supports} is the starting point, which makes clear the fact that the shape of Fourier zeros of a function